Time icon

 Anti-discrimination compliance

-Once hired, the laws above protect employees from anti-discrimination throughout the entire employee lifecycle.
+Once hired, the laws above protect employees from discrimination throughout the entire employee lifecycle.
 For example, Title VII of the Civil Rights Act, ADA, and ADEA ensure that workers are safe from harassment while interacting with coworkers, managers, and leadership.
 These laws also require employers to provide reasonable accommodations for employees with disabilities in all aspects of employment, such as job duties and working conditions.

 Additionally, the Equal Pay Act requires employers to pay men and women equally for equal work.
 This means employees should receive the same pay for performing substantially similar job duties, regardless of gender.
 Employers should be aware of state-level anti-discrimination laws, which may provide additional protection and requirements.